Login

 Molded Friction Chain

-These chains include a friction insert molded into the chain, allowing them to achieve the same 25° inclines of friction chain, but with a lower profile that aids the transfer of products between conveyors.
+Similar to friction chains, these chains contain a friction insert that is molded directly into the chain structure.
+This design helps it achieve the same steep inclines of 25° as traditional friction chains, but with a lower profile that enhances product transfer between conveyors.

 Cleated Chain